cinc2023/cinc2023.github.io/pages/visa.md

 * Email address: [visa@cinc.org](mailto:visa@cinc.org){: target="_blank"}

 ## <a name="letter"></a>Request for Letter of Invitation
 If you plan to apply for a [non-immigrant visa](https://travel.state.gov/content/travel/en/us-visas/tourism-visit/visitor.html){: target="_blank"} to travel to the U.S., you may be required to include an Invitation Letter as part of your [visa petition to the U.S. Department of State](https://ceac.state.gov/GenNIV/Default.aspx){: target="_blank"}.
-To request an invitation letter, please fill out the **Invitation Letter Request Form.**
+To request an invitation letter, please fill out the **Invitation Letter Request Form.** A letter will be sent accordingly.
 <p><font size="5"><center><a href= "https://forms.gle/xLxS6CnPpx3fMSqJA" target="_blank">Invitation Letter Request Form</a></center></font></p>

 *Please allow 7-10 business days for the local organizers to process your request.*